Skip to content

 factory: (config) => new config.VM(config), // factory method for creating VM instances

-generateId, // custom fn for generate id for this VM instances
+generateId, // custom fn for generating ids for VM instances

 id, // unique id if you need to create 1 instance of your VM